nistalb/Static-Site-Deep-Dive/README.md

 2 | 0.2 s | 0.2 s | 0.8 s | 0.3 s
 % improvement | 75% | 75% | 0 | 66%

-The opportunities identified after the firts run were to properly size images, serve images in next-gen formats, and efficiently encode images.
-Prior to run 2 all images were properly sized.
+The opportunities identified after the first run were to properly size images, serve images in next-gen formats, and efficiently encode images.
+Prior to run 2 all images were sized using a photo editing software for the width of the image element;  the images were sized with a width of 200px.

 # Responsively
 https://responsively.app/

-Reduced largest contentful paint by X% from X seconds to X seconds by running web performance test to identify opportunities to speed up the application.

-Refactored for best practices by validating HTML and CSS using W3C Markup Validation Service.

-Optimized design for 8 screen sizes (desktop and mobile) using Responsively app, flexbox, and media queries.
+Resposively was very useful in seeing how a website would appear in 7 commonly used screen sizes (desktop and mobile).
+After visualization of the webpage using Responsively, @media was used to optimize the presentation for readability.